defval/di/docs/tutorial.md

 di.Provide(NewServeMux, di.As(new(http.Handler)))
 ```

-> This syntax can look strange, but I haven't found a better way to
+> This syntax with `new` can look strange, but I haven't found a better
-> specify the interface.
+> way to specify the interface.
+>
+> Create a issue if you know a better way ;)

 Updated server constructor: